Kaajolee/WannaBeRpg/README.md

 WannaBeRpg is a low poly game, so it can run on a lot of systems!
 Also, the game offers
-- Stats and various weapons to kill your enemies
+- Stats and various weapons to kill your enemies.
-- Interesting quests and tasks for you to complete
+- Interesting quests and tasks for you to complete.
--
+- Cool music soundtract to listen to.
+- Beautiful map for you to explore.